AdobeDocs/workfront.en/help/classic/workfront-fusion/apps-and-their-modules/image-module.md

 product-area: workfront-integrations
 navigation-topic: apps-and-their-modules
 title: Image modules
-description: Image modules allow you get information about a specific image (dimensions, type, and so on), convert an image to another file format, and directly change the size of the image.
+description: Adobe Workfront Fusion Image modules allow you get information about a specific image (dimensions, type, and so on), convert an image to another file format, and directly change the size of the image.
 ---

 # Image modules

+>[!IMPORTANT]
+>
+>You're currently viewing the Adobe Workfront Classic version of this document.
+Adobe Workfront Classic is no longer supported.
+All Adobe Workfront Classic functionality, along with this documentation, will be removed in July 2022.
+Please transition to the the new Adobe Workfront experienceas soon as possible, and switch to the new Adobe Workfront experience version of this document.

-Image modules allow you get information about a specific image (dimensions, type, and so on), convert an image to another file format, and directly change the size of the image.
+Adobe Workfront Fusion Image modules allow you get information about a specific image (dimensions, type, and so on), convert an image to another file format, and directly change the size of the image.

 ## Access requirements